BoltR/Hangfire.Redis.StackExchange/README.md

 Hangfire.Redis.StackExchange
 ==============

-A very quick port of the old Hangfire.Redis library to use StackExchange.Redis
+A quick port of the old Hangfire.Redis library to use StackExchange.Redis

-While the project does currently function, there still is cleanup to do.
+Can be found on NuGet at https://www.nuget.org/packages/HangFire.Redis.SE/